prsnth89/Gauge-Python-TestAutomationFramework/README.md

 Install all the dependencies
 pip install -r requirements.txt

+This has two parts
+framework and business functions framework- contains all the resuable libraries, it supports multiple tools -playwright, selenium, mobile emulator, api etc.,

+business functions- all the application specific tests are written inside this, internally it use the framework and helps in designing testcase easily and effectively with less maintenance

+hooks - precondition/postcondition to run the test pageobjects-locators will be mentioned based on each page page-contains application specific functions which helps to design testcase specs-helps to design test case in simple english step_impl-all the tests written in specs will be converted into logic via step implmentation env-default- all configurations were managed in this file

 To run gauge in sequential, open Terminal and give the following command gauge run  --env='default' .\specs\